pkisiel77/cut-nlp/links.md

-# NLP, NLU, STT, TTS
+# NLP, NLU, STT, TTS, MLOps

 ## Before use tf on the server please check